 Despite living in a society where materially life has never been so good, some things are getting worse and we’re noticing an increasing number of problems associated with modern living such as depression, anxiety, obesity, food poverty, the achievement gap and so on.
 Children as young as 8 are contacting services because they feel so stressed they can’t cope.
 We believe the Children’s Wood and North Kelvin Meadow can play a role in tackling some of these 21st Century problems and minimise the impact of the more challenging aspects of modern living.
 Being outside, even if it’s just to play and have fun, can reduce anxiety and increase self-esteem and attention span in children.
 The same is true for adults and for problems like depression; spending time in nature can be as effective as antidepressants in reducing symptoms.
 It’s a simple, free, activity with no side effects.
-The land and the work The Children’s Wood does around the land looks to facilitate community and bring people together.
+The land and the work The Children’s Wood does around the land looks to facilitate community and bring people together and work together to manage the land.
 If you go over to our Research Centre you will see some of the research we like and studies that we have collaborated on with Glasgow University.
 Not only can the land help to alleviate negative feelings and thoughts but it can boost well-being and help people and our community to flourish.

 Tips for using and looking after the land